AdoptLiteHub/Test/README.md

         local targetPlayer = TargetPlayerDropdown.Value
         local targetCharacter = game.Players:FindFirstChild(targetPlayer) and game.Players[targetPlayer].Character
         if targetCharacter then
-            -- Start killing the selected player
-            while KillPlayerToggle.Value and targetCharacter do
+            -- Start killing the selected player (teleport their HumanoidRootPart continuously to your RightHand) while KillPlayerToggle.Value and targetCharacter do
                 local humanoidRootPart = targetCharacter:FindFirstChild("HumanoidRootPart")
                 if humanoidRootPart then
-                    humanoidRootPart.CFrame = game.Players.LocalPlayer.Character["RightHand"].CFrame
+                    -- Teleport the HumanoidRootPart to the RightHand continuously humanoidRootPart.CFrame = game.Players.LocalPlayer.Character["RightHand"].CFrame
-                    humanoidRootPart.Transparency = 1
                 end
-                wait(0.5)  -- Adjust the wait time as needed end
+                wait(0.1)  -- This will teleport every 0.1 seconds, adjust the speed if needed end
         end
     end
 end)

 -- Add Spy Section
 local SpyToggle = Tabs.Killing:CreateToggle("Spy", {